tracel-ai/burn/burn-book/src/guide/data.md

 The first step is to parse the image array into a `Data` struct.
 Burn provides the `Data` struct to encapsulate tensor storage information without being specific for a backend.
 When creating a tensor from data, we often need to convert the data precision to the current backend in use.
-This can be done with the `.convert()` method while importing the `burn::tensor::elementConversion` trait.
-This also allows to call `.elem()` on a specific number to convert it to the current backend element type in use.
+This can be done with the `.convert()` method.
+While importing the `burn::tensor::ElementConversion` trait, you can call `.elem()` on a specific number to convert it to the current backend element type in use.